snikonorov/main/MacroParticles/README.md

 ### Controls

 - Left click with `Ctrl` pressed creates a new particle.
-Particles can be placed on top of each other &mdash; the interaction potential was designed to handle this situation
+Particles can be placed on top of each other &ndash; the interaction potential was designed to handle this situation
 - Pressing `Shift` creates a temporary particle.
 It follow the cursor as long `Shift` is pressed and interacts with the rest of the particles as if it was just a normal particle
 - `Backspace` removes the last added particle and `Del` deletes them all
 - Pressing `F` freezes/unfreezes the simulation